North Korean ghost ships

-Every year, dozens of derelict boats from North Korea wash up on Japanese shores; some of the boats house the remains of their crew.
-These "ghost ships" are believed to result when North Korean fishermen, often having to travel further out to sea to catch fish due to China's notorious overfishing in N. Korean waters, are lost at sea and succumb to exposure or starvation.
+Every year, dozens of derelict boats from North Korea wash up on Japanese shores, some carrying the remains of their crew.
+These "ghost ships" are believed to result when North Korean fishermen are lost at sea and succumb to exposure or starvation.
+The fishermen often have to travel far out to sea to catch fish due to China's overfishing in North Korean waters.

 Analysis

-Fishing is a dangerous occupation worldwide; for example, the work-related fatality rate for Australian fisherman in one study was 143 per 100,000 man-years, which was 18 times the Australian national average work-related fatality rate.
+Fishing is a dangerous occupation worldwide; for example, the work-related fatality rate for Australian fishermen in one study was 143 per 100,000 man-hours, which was 18 times the Australian national average work-related fatality rate.
 During the winter, North Korean fishing boats go out searching for king crab, squid and sandfish.
 Some of the boats appear to be either operated by soldiers or rented by the army to civilians.
 Fish is one of the main exports from North Korea to China.
 Wreckage from North Korean boats often washes ashore in northern Japan during winter due to seasonal winds.

-The ghost ships washing up without living crewmen typically are old, lack powerful modern engines, and have no GPS.
+Ships washing up without living crewmen typically are old, lack powerful modern engines, and have no GPS.
 A lack of food may play a role in crew death; with little food on board, exposure and starvation can become significant dangers.
+Sources in Wajima said the unclaimed bodies are cremated and their ashes stored in a Buddhist compound.
+The boats are dismantled, destroyed and incinerated.

 Scholars such as John Nilsson-Wright of Chatham House find it unlikely that the boats resulted from attempts to defect; given that South Korea has closer cultural and linguistic ties, and is closer to North Korea by boat than Japan is, defection via Japan rather than South Korea by boat is uncommon.
+An analyst quoted by the South China Morning Post said it is unlikely vessels are being used to infiltrate North Korean agents into Japan, as it would be easier for them to use fake passports and put the agents aboard a flight or a ferry ship to Japan.

+Fishing boats with living crew have also washed up on Japanese shores.
+In November 2017, eight North Korean men and a broken boat were found on Japan's northern coast; the men said they had washed ashore after their boat broke down.
 There are a few, rare, precedents for defectors ending up near Japan.
 In 1987, eleven defectors drifted from North Korea to west Japan.
 In 2006, four defectors floated to northern Japan.
 In September 2011, nine defectors accidentally made a five-day voyage to Japanese waters in a small boat while attempting to travel to South Korea.

-An analyst quoted by the South China Morning Post stated that it is unlikely vessels are being used to infiltrate North Korean agents into Japan, as it would be easier for them to just use fake passports and put the agents aboard a flight or a ferry ship to Japan.

-Defectors aside, fishing boats with living crew have also washed up on Japanese shores.
-In November 2017, eight North Korean men and a broken boat were found on Japan's northern coast; the men stated they had washed ashore after their boat broke down.